areynold/accessibility-for-project-managers/project-manager-presentation-outline.md

 * How much control do you have?
     * Third-party software may require changes

+## Functional requirements are fuzzy

+* Some specs and support defined by language, wcag, tools
+* Big gap between meeting minimum functional requirements and meeting user expectations
+* At some point, accessibility becomes usability
+    * Accessibility/usability split makes a good threshold for intake and prioritization
+* Users are not monolithic--no substitute for user testing

+## Where does accessibility fit in?

+* Everywhere
+* Accessibility is
 ## Skill Building

 * Prerequisite knowledge for working within role